Makkurokurosuke/OCTranspoGPSForMyLocation/README.md

 So, I created this for my convenience.

-Note: Google API key and Octranspo API key are removed from the source code.
+Note: Google API key and OC Transpo API key are removed from the source code.

 How to use the app.